chipsalliance/firrtl/spec/spec.md

 The following radices are supported:

-1.  `b` : For representing binary numbers.
+1.`b` : For representing binary numbers.

-2.  `o` : For representing octal numbers.
+2.`o` : For representing octal numbers.

-3.  `h` : For representing hexadecimal numbers.
+3.`h` : For representing hexadecimal numbers.

 If a bit width is not given, the number of bits in the bit representation is directly represented by the string.
 The following examples create a 8-bit integer representing the number 13.

 ``` firrtl
 UInt("b00001101")